bennyhuo/KotlinBlogTranslation/original/Kotlin Digest 2015.md

 <p><span id="more-3400"></span></p>
 {% endraw %}

-<strong>N.B: Some of the following articles use outdated versions of Kotlin in the examples and should be interpreted in the context of the time at which they were written</strong>
+**N.B: Some of the following articles use outdated versions of Kotlin in the examples and should be interpreted in the context of the time at which they were written**
 ## Top 6 General Publications